 Click through to the Local Disk to see how much storage is available and its total storage capacity.

 Checking the storage on your Mac is the same as checking your memory.

 Click on the Apple symbol in the top left corner of the screen.

 Select the “About This Mac” option in the menu.

 Tab over to Storage to see the available storage on your hard drive.
-You’ll see a visualized breakdown that color codes the types of files taking up the most space.
+You’ll see a visualized breakdown that colour codes the types of files taking up the most space.

 How much memory and storage do you need?

-Memory and storage are both important components of a computer, and the amount that you need depends on your usage.
+Memory and storage are both important components of a computer, and the amount of RAM you need depends on your usage.

 If you use your PC for more basic tasks, you'll want at least 4GB of RAM and 256GB of storage.
 This will allow you to install a number of programs and multitask – browse the web and listen to music, for example – without creating any bottlenecks.